 • Learn about dynamics (being able to play at different volumes)

-• Learn about articulation (different ways of using the bow i.e. bouncing, etc.)
+• Learn about articulations (different ways of using the bow i.e. "slurring", "staccato", etc.)

 • Learn how to play in all minor keys